 - Over 1 billion young adults are at risk of permanent, avoidable hearing loss due to unsafe listening practices

-While hearing loss might not seem as severe as other types of disability, the truth of the matter is that if left unaddressed, hearing loss has the potential to have some major impacts on both an individual and societal level.
+It is a mistake to think of hearing loss as less severe than other types of disability.
+Ff left unaddressed, hearing loss has the potential to have some major negative impacts on both an individual and societal level.

 On the individual scale, untreated hearing loss can negatively affect cognition, hinder education and employment prospects and lead to social isolation, loneliness and social stigma.